Code-Institute-Submissions/cigarist/TESTING.md

     - The search bar is always located on the main page for users to search for more specific posts.
 Users can search by cigar brands, vitolas or whether or not it is hand made.

+13. As a user I would like to know what the purpose of the site is for.
+    - The about.html page gives users a brief description of what the purpose of the website is and some short instructions on how to register, login and add posts.

 ---

 ## Bugs